Elegy Written in a Country Churchyard: 20th-century response

 Modern critics emphasised the poem's use of language as a reason for its importance and popularity.
 In 1995, Lorna Clymer argued, "The dizzying series of displacements and substitutions of subjects, always considered a crux in Thomas Gray's "Elegy Written in a Country Churchyard" (1751), results from a complex manipulation of epitaphic rhetoric."
 Later, Robert Mack, in 2000, explained that "Gray's Elegy is numbered high among the very greatest poems in the English tradition precisely because of its simultaneous accessibility and inscrutability."
 He went on to claim that the poem "was very soon to transform his life – and to transform or at least profoundly affect the development of lyric poetry in English".
-While analyzing the use of "death" in 18th-century poetry, David Morris, in 2001, declared the poem as "a monument in this ongoing transformation of death" and that "the poem in its quiet portraits of rural life succeeds in drawing the forgotten dead back into the community of the living."
+While analyzing the use of "death" in 18th-century poetry, David Morris, in 2001, described the poem as "a monument in this ongoing transformation of death" and declared that "the poem in its quiet portraits of rural life succeeds in drawing the forgotten dead back into the community of the living."